zhukaikang/zkk/README.md

 To evaluate the effect of the method,evaluation()is added by using mir-eval.It can show the values of sdr, sir, sar, perm.

 References:
- Rafii-Pardo - Music-Voice Separation using the Similarity Matrix - ISMIR 2012
+ Rafii Pardo, Music-Voice Separation using the Similarity Matrix, ISMIR,2012 Fitzgerald, D. (2012) Vocal separation using nearest neighbours and median filtering.
+23rd IET Irish Signals and Systems Conference, Maynooth.
+28-29th.
+June 2012.